Parental Drug and Alcohol Misuse

 Introduction

-Across the UK, many parents use alcohol and/or drugs recreationally.
+Across the UK, many parents use alcohol, drugs and/or other substances recreationally.
 For many, whilst there may be periods of binge use, the overall impact on their daily functioning is likely to be minimal as will be the impact on children and young people in their household.

 Need more?